-The first step in the formal process is to obtain a Formal Complaint Form from the school's website and return it to the student's Dean.
+The first step in the formal process is to obtain a Formal Complaint Form from the school's website and return it to the student's Assistant Principal.
 You may attach descriptive or supportive information to the form.
 Keep a copy of the form and any attachments.

 When your complaint form is received at the school, the principal or her designee should contact you within three (3) school days to establish the date, time and place of a meeting to discuss your concern, if such a meeting has not already occurred.
 Usually, this meeting will take place within ten (10) school days.
-Within 10 school days of receipt of the written complaint, or this meeting, if any, the Student Dean and/or Principal should respond to you in writing with a decision.
+Within 10 school days of receipt of the written complaint, or this meeting, if any, the Assistant Principal and/or Principal should respond to you in writing with a decision.

 Sometimes a complaint or its resolution may be too complicated or, for other reasons, cannot be decided within 10 school days.
-In such cases, the Student Dean and/or Head of School will contact you within the first 10 days and arrange for an extension of the decision for no more than an additional 10 school days.
+In such cases, the Assistant Principal and/or Principal will contact you within the first 10 days and arrange for an extension of the decision for no more than an additional 10 school days.

-If you are not satisfied with the written decision, or if you do not receive a reply to your formal complaint within the specified time, you may request that your complaint be considered by the Head of School.
-You must file your request for review within 15 calendar days of the Student Dean/Principal response or the date when a decision was to have been made.
+If you are not satisfied with the written decision, or if you do not receive a reply to your formal complaint within the specified time, you may request that your complaint be considered by the Director of Operations.
+You must file your request for review within 15 calendar days of the Assistant Principal/Principal response or the date when a decision was to have been made.

-If you wish to request a review, forward the Complaint Form to Head of School, with a note explaining the basis for disagreeing with the decision.
-The Head of School will respond, using a procedure and time limits similar to those followed by the Student Dean/ Principal, as follows: (a) a meeting may be arranged within 3 work days; (b) a resolution on the review within 10 work days after the meeting, if any; and (c) an extension of an additional 10 work days if the matter is unusually complicated or otherwise requires additional time.
+If you wish to request a review, forward the Complaint Form to Director of Operations, with a note explaining the basis for disagreeing with the decision.
+The Director of Operations will respond, using a procedure and time limits similar to those followed by the Principal, as follows: (a) a meeting may be arranged within 3 work days; (b) a resolution on the review within 10 work days after the meeting, if any; and (c) an extension of an additional 10 work days if the matter is unusually complicated or otherwise requires additional time.
 The Head of School or his /her designee may respond by phone or in writing.